cdisc-org/DDF-RA/README.md

 ## Description

 The main purpose of *cdisc-org/DDF-RA* is to create the logical model (USDM), API definition, Implementation Guide (IG), and Controlled Terminology (CT) (together known as the "Digital Data Flow Reference Architecture").
-This product, in turn, will be used as the basis for another project, Digital Data Flow Reference Implementation.
-The reference architecture and the reference implementation will provide a standard for anyone who wishes to create a standards-based Study Data Repository (SDR).
+This product, in turn, will be used as the basis for another project led by TransCelerate, Digital Data Flow.
+The reference architecture will provide a standard for anyone who wishes to create conformant standards-based technologies, which produce or consume study definitions.

 ## Contribution